SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 police so they resemble an occupying army &ndash; and were ready with batons, rubber bullets, and tear gas.
 That was for Black people and their supporters.
 The response to the largely white Trump mob has been described as "relatively chill", or "I am literally watching white people do some stuff on television I'd be murdered for trying."
+In at least one case, a Capitol Police officer was taking selfies with the insurrectionists.
 It is _shamelessly_ racist and incompetent.